 Read your Bible everyday, even if it’s just for 5 minutes

 Re-connecting with God is the #1 way to find stress relief.
 Jesus says “come to me all who are weary and I will give you rest” (Matthew 11:28-30).
-Even if you can’t manage an hour long Bible study, a short devotional (like my free Proverbs 31 Woman devotional) can make a huge difference.
+Even if you can’t manage an hour long Bible study, a short devotional can make a huge difference.
+I have a big list of great devotionals and Bible studies for women here that you could start with.
 God will meet you there and He will speak to you in that precious time.

 Finding Times of Refreshment is a Ministry to Your Family

 Just like you can’t work at any job 24/7 without becoming burned out.
 You can’t work as a mom 24/7 without a break.
 It doesn’t have to be a weekend away or a week long vacation (albeit those would be nice).
-But by utilizing just one or two of these stress relief ideas everyday, you can find the refreshment you need.
+But by utilizing just one or two of these stress relief ideas everyday, you can find the refreshment you need and be a happier mom for your children.

 It’s vital that you take some time for yourself, so you can put your best foot forward when it comes to ministering to your family.
 Then you can be rested, refreshed, and ready for whatever next crazy thing is thrown at you.